 - Nonstick cooking spray for your waffle iron

 - Spray your waffle iron with nonstick cooking spray and turn it on to preheat it.

 - Add the olive oil to a sauté pan over medium heat.
-When it’s hot, add the sliced Brussels sprouts and cook until they soften and begin to caramelize, just slightly (about 3-4 minutes).
+When it’s hot, add the sliced Brussels sprouts and cook until they soften just slightly (about 3-4 minutes).
 Remove the pan from the heat and set aside.